learn-co-curriculum/forms-and-basic-associations-rails/README.md

 end
 ```

 Notice the difference—we're now accepting a category name, rather than a category id.
-Even though you don't have an ActiveRecord field for `category_name`, becuase there is a key in the `post_params` hash for `category_name` it still calls the `category_name=` method.
+Even though you don't have an ActiveRecord field for `category_name`, because there is a key in the `post_params` hash for `category_name` it still calls the `category_name=` method.
 Oh hey! we created our own `category_name=` method!
-So convienant.
+So convenient.

 We can change the view as well now: